 - If you plan to use advanced features, such as software checksum or deduplication and compression, reserve extra capacity to handle the operational overhead.

 - Include additional hosts other than what is specified in the storage policy to provide durability during failures.
 For more information, see Administering VMware vSAN Guide.

 When you plan the storage capacity in the vSAN datastore, consider the space required in the datastore for the VM home namespace objects, snapshots, and swap files.

 - VM Home Namespace.
 You can assign a storage policy specifically to the home namespace object for a virtual machine.
-To prevent unnecessary allocation of capacity and cache storage, vSAN applies only the Primary level of failures to tolerate and the Force provisioning settings from the policy on the VM home namespace.
-Plan storage space to meet the requirements for a storage policy assigned to a VM Home Namespace whose Primary level of failures to tolerate is greater than 0.
+To prevent unnecessary allocation of capacity and cache storage, vSAN applies only the Failures to tolerate and the Force provisioning settings from the policy on the VM home namespace.
+Plan storage space to meet the requirements for a storage policy assigned to a VM Home Namespace whose Failures to tolerate is greater than 0.

 - Snapshots.
 Delta devices inherit the policy of the base VMDK file.
 Plan extra space according to the expected size and number of snapshots, and to the settings in the vSAN storage policies.

 The space that is required might be different.
 Its size depends on how often the virtual machine changes data and how long a snapshot is attached to the virtual machine.